Tag Archives: Fantasy

 Grade: B

-The film is a fantasy musical with numerous songs performed by the cast, featuring a large ensemble of seasoned actors within its ranks.
+The film is a fantasy musical with numerous songs performed by the cast, featuring a large ensemble of seasoned actors.

 The classic fairy tales are modern versions of Little Red Riding Hood, Rapunzel, Jack and the Beanstalk, and Cinderella.

-The action mainly revolves around a baker and his wife (James Cordon and Emily Blunt) who are sad and lonely because they are unable to conceive a child due to a long-ago curse put upon the baker’s family by a witch- played by Meryl Streep.
+The action mainly revolves around a baker and his wife (James Cordon and Emily Blunt) who are sad and lonely because they cannot conceive a child due to a long-ago curse put upon the baker’s family by a witch- played by Meryl Streep.

 Circumstances surrounding the baker’s father caused the once beautiful witch to be turned ugly.
 The witch offers a bargain to the baker and his wife- if they bring her four items (a white cow, a red cape, yellow hair, and a gold slipper) for a special potion, she will lift the curse, enabling them to conceive a child and live happily ever after.

-This prompts the couple to venture into the dark forest to obtain the requested items.
-From this point in the film, the couple intersects with other characters from the fairy tales as all question various aspects of their lives.
+This prompts the couple into the dark forest to obtain the requested items.
+From this point, the couple intersects with other characters from the fairy tales as they all question various aspects of their lives.

 The production and art direction in the film is great.
-I love the dark, gloomy forest, which translates so well on the screen and gives the magical effect of a mysterious, secret forest to the viewer.
+I love the dark, gloomy forest, which translates so well on the screen and gives the magical effect of a mysterious, secret forest.

-The duet of the Prince’s, “Agony” is silly with, useless to the plot, gyrations, and silly dance moves.
+The duet of the Prince’s, “Agony” is silly and useless to the plot, with gyrations, and dance moves.

-Meryl Streep- dynamic in anything she appears in again steals the show as the vile witch turned beautiful in the latter stages of the film.
-She has a fantastic solo number mid-story, entitled “Stay with me”.
+Meryl Streep- dynamic in anything she appears in again steals the show as the vile witch turns beautiful at the end.
+She has a fantastic solo number mid-story, entitled “Stay with Me”.

-Also, I would have enjoyed seeing Johnny Depp as the Wolf be more prominently featured as well as a larger role for the Woman Giant.
-As integral as she is to the plot, it was tough to even get a clear glimpse of her face let alone anything more substantial.
+Also, I would have enjoyed seeing Johnny Depp as the Wolf be more prominently featured and a larger role for the Woman Giant.
+As integral as she is to the plot, it was tough to get a clear glimpse of her face let alone anything more substantial.

-An entertaining feast of fairy tales immersed in one film, Into the Woods has some compelling moments but has a dull note to it and some lost opportunities that bring it far from the reaches of a masterpiece level.
+An entertaining feast of fairy tales immersed in one film, Into the Woods (2014) has some compelling moments but lost opportunities that bring it far from the reaches of a masterpiece level.

-A good film, but not a great film.
+A solid film, but not a great film.

 Oscar Nominations: Best Supporting Actress-Meryl Streep, Best Production Design, Best Costume Design